-Climbing at the gym means we’ll either boulder or climb with a rope.
+Climbing at the gym means we’ll either boulder or climb with climbing ropes.
 If we’re bouldering, we only need shoes and a chalk bag!
 The La Sportiva Finale is our favorite pair of shoes for the gym.
 But if you watch any professional climbing competition, you will see competitors wear the La Sportiva Solution.
 The solutions could be the answer to the bouldering problems.
-Grab a chalk bucket for your bouldering sesh and a chalk bag for enduro training days.
+Grab a chalk bucket for your bouldering sesh and a bag for enduro training days.

-I’m a huge fan of the Petzl GriGri for my belay device.
+I’m a huge fan of the Petzl GriGri.
 It is expensive and heavy, but all of the positive features outweigh those two negatives.
 It is an assisted braking belay device, which means that there is a mechanical component to the device that cinches the rope in the event of a fall.
 I use mine all the time whenever I’m climbing and I continue to find new uses for it.
-However, beginners should use a tube-style belay device like the Black Diamond ATC.
+However, beginners should use a tube-style device like the Black Diamond ATC.
 These devices instill proper belay technique.